opdavies/oliverdavies.uk/source/_posts/2010-07-07-add-taxonomy-term-multiple-nodes-using-sql.md

   - posts
 slug: add-taxonomy-term-multiple-nodes-using-sql
 tags:
-  - Taxonomy
+  - taxonomy
-  - Drupal Planet
+  - drupal-planet
-  - Drupal 6
+  - drupal-6
-  - SQL
+  - sql
-  - Sequel Pro
+  - sequal-pro
-  - Database
+  - database
 ---
 **Update:** This can also be done using the [Views Bulk Operations](http://drupal.org/project/views_bulk_operations) module.